 - TSN AF and TSCTSF as consumers are specified in the TS 32.282 [43] for time sensitive networking domain charging.

-The input and output parameters described in the clauses below are common to all NF Consumers.
-The usage of these common parameters and additional NF Consumer specific parameters are specified in dedicated charging specifications.
+The input and output parameters described in the clauses below are common to all NF Consumers and are not exhaustive.
+The usage of these common parameters and additional NF Consumer specific parameters are specified in the middle tier TSs.

 6.2.2 Nchf_ConvergedCharging_Create service operation